 Physical interpretation of the diffusion equation.
 General properties.
 Superposition principle.
-Temporal irreversibility and symmetries: invariance of Heat equation under translations and parabolic dilations of the domain variables, and under reflections of the space variables.
+Symmetries: invariance of Heat equation under translations and parabolic dilations of the domain variables, and under reflections of the space variables.
 Mixed initial boundary value problems for the heat equation.
 Boundary conditions of Dirichlet, Neumann and Robin (or radiation) type.
 Parabolic interior and boundary.

 Analysis of the steady state solution and of the transient regime for the heat equation on a bounded interval, with constant initial data and Dirichlet boundary conditions.
 Method of separation of variables to solve the mixed problem for the homogeneous heat equation with homogeneous Dirichlet boundary conditions.
 Convergence of the series (and of its derivatives) constructed by the method of separation of variables.
-Attainability of the initial condition in the least square (or $L^2$ ) sense.
+Attainability of the initial condition in the L^2 sense.

-Energy method to establish uniqueness of solutions of the mixed problem for the nonhomogeneous heat equation on bounded $C^1$ -domains with Dirichlet boundary conditions and initial condition satisfied in the $L^2$ sense.
+Energy method to establish uniqueness of solutions of the mixed problem for the nonhomogeneous heat equation on a bounded interval with Dirichlet boundary conditions and initial condition satisfied in the L^2 sense.